genouest/biomaj2galaxy/README.md

 Requirements
 ============

-These script requires the BioBlend (https://github.com/afgane/bioblend) python library to interact with Galaxy server.
+These script requires the BioBlend (https://github.com/galaxyproject/bioblend) python library to interact with Galaxy server.

 In most cases, you can install it easily with:

     pip install bioblend

-The bioblend_contrib directory contains some code to extend the BioBlend library.
-This code has been merged to the official github repository, it will be available out of the box in the next stable release.

 A recent version of Galaxy is required: the last code changes were committed on 2015-01-26, any posterior stable version should work.